 Journal issues from 1900-1999 are located in compact shelving on the Stacks Level.

-Our collection of oversized periodicals are shelved in the stacks in a separate section after the "Z" call numbers.
+Our collection of oversized periodicals is shelved in the stacks in a separate section after the "Z" call numbers.
 To find a specific title, refer to the library catalog for the call number.

 Journal issues from before 1900 and issues in fragile condition are held in closed storage.
 Ask for access at the Information Desk or submit a document delivery request to receive a copy of an article in one of these issues.